AcquiredSupport/Acquired-SDK-Android/README.md

 ### Integrate With Your Server

-The HPPManager requires some HPP settings which you can get it on Acquired Dashboard (server side).
+The HPPManager requires some HPP settings which you can get on Acquired Dashboard (server side).

 1) **Company ID**: Utilising one of the Acquired HPP server SDKs; company_id is necessary to create an instance of HppSetting which is required for HPPManager.